SAP-samples/teched2025-DA267/exercises/ex1_create_planning_model/ex1.1_create_DSP_view/README.md

 > [!TIP]
 > Data products, intelligent apps... those are terms that were introduced in the context of SAP Business Data Cloud.
 If you want to learn more based on the working capital insights app example, I can recommend this [learning journey](https://learning.sap.com/courses/bt_bdc/bdc-intro).

-1. Go to the data builder in [SAP Datasphere](https://trial-bdc-datasphere-3.eu10.hcs.cloud.sap/dwaas-core/index.html)
+1. Go to the *Data Builder* in [SAP Datasphere](https://trial-bdc-datasphere-3.eu10.hcs.cloud.sap/dwaas-core/index.html)
 ![](https://github.com/SAP-samples/teched2025-DA267/blob/dfa1c77d51d821227bf0e65ee7b8e9adf514a5d6/images/ex1.1_1.png)

 2. Choose your space.